ww9/news/README.md

 `go run main.go`

-### Installing from code
+## Installing from code
 `go install -i github.com/ww9/news`

 If you have Go's `/bin` directory in `$PATH` env variable, you should be able to run `news` from anywhere.

-### Downloading binaries
+## Downloading binaries
 Windows, Linux and OSX binaries are available in [Releases](https://github.com/ww9/news/releases).

-### License
+## License

 Dedicated to [Public Domain](https://gist.github.com/ww9/4c4481fb7b55186960a34266078c88b1).
-Do whatever you want with it, including changing the license of a copy and omitting the author.
+Do whatever you want with it, including changing the license and omitting the author.